 QR2.1.1 The Quantum Network

 1. Fredkin.
-Says that the physical world as an output “…only requires one far-fetched assumption: there is this place, Other, that hosts the engine that “runs” the physics.”
+Proposed that for physical events to be generated “…only requires one far-fetched assumption: there is this place, Other, that hosts the engine that “runs” the physics.”
 (Fredkin, 2005) p275.

 6. Barbour.
-Imagines a quantum reality where “The mists come and go, changing constantly over a landscape that itself never changes(Barbour, 1999) p230.
+Proposed that time is generated by a landscape where “The mists come and go, changing constantly over a landscape that itself never changes(Barbour, 1999) p230.

-Before exploring how a quantum processing network could create a space and time like ours, it is necessary to clarify that information isn’t a physical thing.
+But if quantum processing generates matter, is matter just information, as Wheelers It from Bit implies?
+Before exploring how a quantum network could create a space and time like ours, let us clarify what information is.

 Next